-All android headunits have touch panels.
+All Android headunits have touch panels.
 Sometimes they are called a touch screen, but the display screen is a distinctly different part from the touch panel.
-The touch panel is clear and sits directly on top of the display.
-The touch panel is the thing that accepts the finger taps and swipes.
+The touch panel is straightforward and sits directly on top of the display.
+The touch panel is the thing that accepts finger taps and swipes.
 The display panel shows the images.

 Touch panel technology

-The two competing technologies behind the touch panel are Resistive Touch and Capacitive Touch.
-They both accept finger taps and swipes on your android headunit screen but they do it in different ways.
+The two competing technologies behind the touch panel are Resistive and Capacitive Touch.
+They both accept finger taps and swipes on your Android headunit screen, but they do it in different ways.

-Resistive Touch is the early and well established for of touch input.
+Resistive Touch is the early and well-established form of touch input.
 Several layers of plastic and glass are made up to cover the entire display panel.
-The top layers of plastic will deform slightly when touched and this can produce a change in electrical resistance in the layers.
+The top layers of plastic will deform slightly when touched, which can change the layers’ electrical resistance.
 This electrical resistance change can be interpreted as a ‘touch’ on the panel.

-Disadvantages of the Resistive touch panel on an android headunit are due to the multiple layers that make up the resisitve touch sensor.
-Multiple layers over the display panel can reduce the brightness of the screen and doesn’t quite show the true display.
+The Disadvantages of the Resistive touch panel on an Android headunit are due to the multiple layers that make up the Resistive touch sensor.
+Multiple layers over the display panel can reduce the screen’s brightness and don’t quite show the actual display.

-Advantages of Resistive touch panels for an android headunit are the lower manufacturing costs over the Capacitive touch panel.
-Other advantages are a greater durability and the good reaction to touch by a gloved hand.
+The advantages of Resistive touch panels for an Android headunit are the lower manufacturing costs over the Capacitive touch panel.
+Other advantages are excellent durability and a good reaction to touch by a gloved hand.

 Capacitive touch panels

-Capacitive touch panels are found on some android headunits.
-They operate by detecting the electrical charge transferred from the human body to the touch panel.
-The layers of a capacitive screen are still layered over the display panel but they are not so bulky as they don’t need to flex.
+Capacitive touch panels are found on some Android headunits, and they operate by detecting the electrical charge transferred from the human body to the touch panel.
+The layers of a capacitive screen are still layered over the display panel, but they are not so bulky as they don’t need to flex.

-Advantages of the Capacitive screen are a better contrast and brightness from the screen under it than you get with a resistive touch panel.
+The advantages of the Capacitive screen are better contrast and brightness from the screen under it than you get with a resistive touch panel.
 This is due to the fewer and thinner layers required to operate a capacitive touch sensor.
-Capacitive touch panels are more sensitive to the touch of a human hand giving it the ability to read more simultaneous touches.
-5 touch points are a common feature of a capacitive touch panel.
+Capacitive touch panels are more sensitive to the Touch of a human hand, allowing them to read more simultaneous touches.
+Five touch points are a common feature of a capacitive touch panel.

-We expect more android headunits to be fitted with the superior multi touch capacitive touch panels into the future.
-The cost to produce these panels has been dropping and consumers are expecting a response more like their phone for their headunit.
+We expect more Android headunits to be fitted with superior multi-touch capacitive touch panels.
+The cost to produce these panels has been dropping, and consumers expect a response more like their phone for their headunit.